jmb-python-developer/python-fastAPI-aws-microservices/README.md

 # Python FastAPI cloud based (AWS) Microservice

-Microservice using FastAPI and Deployment in AWS Project
+Microservice using FastAPI and Deployment in AWS Project, this project showcases, more than complex business logic, devops practices for Python Microservices modern cloud development.

 ## Broad Project Structure